 Turn left into 74th Street and walk to 37th Avenue

 We turned left into 74th Street, going directly into the famous Little India section of Jackson Heights.
 As we walked towards 37th Avenue, we saw lots of Indian sari shops, gold shops, Indian businesses, Indian grocery shops, and Indian restaurants.
-We didn’t have time to check out the food here, but from what we read online, Indian Taj is a good choice for authentic and delicious Indian food.
-Jackson Diner is also a famous Indian restaurant but it has become a bit of a tourist trap.
+We didn’t have time to check out the food here, but from what we read online, Indian Taj and Jackson Diner are both popular restaurants here.
 Both these restaurants are located along 74th Street.
 We also passed by Patel Brothers, an interesting Indian supermarket.
 You will also find two popular Tibetan restaurants along 74th Street: Lhasa Fast Food and Phayul.

 Turn right into 37th Avenue and walk to 77th Street.
 Turn left into 77th Street.